WalletWasabi/WasabiDoc/docs/building-wasabi/CodeChain.md

 The main attacks of such a signing and distribution process are:
 - Key compromise (attacker can produce valid signatures).
 - Developer coercion (wrench attack, blackmailing or bribing).
-- Regression (supression of updates).
+- Regression (suppression of updates).

 :::danger
 This is far from optimal.